Thalrion/Udacity-Full-Stack-Developer-Nanodegree/README.md

 Venues & Artists to list themselves and arrange Shows together.

 Used tech stack:
-- SQLAlchemy ORM as ORM library of choice
+- `SQLAlchemy` as ORM library of choice
-- PostgreSQL as database
+- `PostgreSQL` as database
-- Python3 and Flask for server language and framework
+- `Python3` and `Flask` for server language and framework
-- Flask-Migrate for creating and running schema migrations
+- `Flask-Migrate` for creating and running schema migrations
 - Frontend: HTML, CSS, and Javascript with Bootstrap 3

 Applied concepts: